From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance

 \subsection{Segmentation Evaluation Framework}

-For segmentation, we use Mask2Former~\cite{cheng2022mask2former} pretrained on Cityscapes~\cite{cordts2016cityscapes}.
-The model combines a multi-scale pixel decoder with a transformer decoder that predicts a fixed set of mask queries; each query yields a class label and an associated mask via masked attention.
-The resulting scored masks are composed into the segmentation output.
-For reproducibility, we rely on the public Mask2Former implementation and checkpoints hosted on the Hugging Face Hub~\cite{wolf2020transformers,lhoest2022hub}.
-After generating predictions on each dataset, we evaluate the segmentation using the COCO toolkit~\cite{kirillov2019panopticapi}.
+For segmentation, we employ Mask2Former~\cite{cheng2022mask2former} pretrained on the Cityscapes dataset~\cite{cordts2016cityscapes}.
+This model integrates a multi-scale pixel decoder with a transformer decoder to predict a fixed set of mask queries, where each query generates a class label and a corresponding spatial mask via masked attention.
+To ensure reproducibility, we utilize the official implementation and pretrained checkpoints available on the Hugging Face Hub~\cite{wolf2020transformers,lhoest2022hub}.
+Following inference, we compute performance metrics using the standard COCO evaluation toolkit~\cite{kirillov2019panopticapi}.